joe-mccann-dev/chess/README.md

 At the welcome screen, you'll be prompted to select a game mode.
 Your choices are

-1. play a friend (2P)
+1. play a friend
 2. play the computer (computer makes a random move or capture)
-3. play a saved game (load a saved game if any are available)
+3. play a saved game

 During any player move, you have commands available to you.
 - commands: save | load | help | quit | resign | draw